chrif/symfony-messenger-replication-transport/README.md

 # Master/slave replication for Symfony Messenger transports

-## Example where all messages sent to the high_priority transport are duplicated
+## Example where all messages sent to the `high_priority` transport are replicated asynchronously on the `replication_destination` transport

 ### `messenger.yaml`
 ```yaml